filterpaper/filterpaper.github.io/qmk/userspace.md

 ```

 # Advance wrapper layout
-Exported key map from the [Configurator](https://config.qmk.fm/) may not be favorable to power users that prefer hand editing key codes in `keymap.c` format.
-Key map wrapper can be adapted to use with json files.
-Instead of exporting from the Configurator, create one that reference a *macro* names for each row, like this example of `planck.json`:
+Exported key map from the [Configurator](https://config.qmk.fm/) may not be favorable to power users that prefers editing layouts in `keymap.c` text format.
+Key map wrapper can be adapted to use json file format.
+## planck.json
+Instead of exporting from the Configurator, create a `planck.json` file with *macro* names that make sense for each row:
 ```json
 {
     "author": "",